 If you click on SMS or Instagram in this chatbot, MobileMonkey’s options for marketing to you just got a lot more specific.
 Their platform does a lot and offers many solutions, but the one solution that appears to be a driving factor in your being on their website is Instagram marketing help.
 They can take this information and send you specific ads, emails, and SMS messages that teach you about Instagram marketing which should increase confidence in their expertise and product.

 Customer self-Identification doesn’t have to be just with chatbots.
 You can get the same effect with forms using conditional logic or with different forms deployed on specific pages.
+You could even add a survey form on your site using a plugin for valuable customer feedback.
 If your website has only one simple contact form on the Contact Us page, you may be leaving valuable data on the table.